 barplot (val, col = c ("pink", "yellow", "violet"))

-In the below example we have created a matrix for three vectors representing five points and a comparison between them is done using a bar chart.
+In the below example, we have created a matrix for three vectors representing five points, and a comparison between them is done using a bar chart.
 Here, we are using the legend function to display the legends.
 Bty argument is meant for legend borders.
-The data is been plotted as follows.
+The data has been plotted as follows.

 A <- c (2,3,6,4,9)